DataONEorg/rdataone/README.md

 brew install redland
 ```

-Next, install the *dataone* R package with these commands typed at the R console window:
+Next, install the *dataone* R package with these commands typed at the R console:

 ```
 install.packages("dataone")
 library(dataone)
 ```

-The *dataone* R package should be available for use at this point
+The *dataone* R package should be available for use at this point.

 ## Installing on Ubuntu